-19.128.46 Regulations 19.1.25 - 19.1.33 shall apply\except that in terms of Regulation 19.1.30, a student who is deemed to have failed a taught class or who has been debarred in terms of Regulation 19.1.23 shall normally have two further opportunities to be re-assessed on a similar basis or by such other means as the Department(s) offering the class may decide
+19.128.46 Regulations 19.1.25 - 19.1.33 shall apply_except that in terms of Regulation 19.1.30, a student who is deemed to have failed a taught class or who has been debarred in terms of Regulation 19.1.23 shall normally have two further opportunities to be re-assessed on a similar basis or by such other means as the Department(s) offering the class may decide

-Part time students for the degree of LLM or Postgraduate Diploma shall normally require 40 credits to progress to year two
+Part time students for the degree of LLM or Postgraduate Diploma shall normally require 40 credits to progress to Year Two.

-19.128.48 Award Degree of LLM: In order to qualify for the award of LLM in Human Rights Law, a candidate must have accumulated no fewer than 180 credits of which 60 must have been awarded in respect of the dissertation.
-19.128.49 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Human Rights Law, a candidate must have accumulated no fewer than 120 credits from the taught classes of the course.
-19.128.50 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Human Rights Law, a candidate must have accumulated no fewer than 60 credits from the taught classes of the course.
-19.128.51 Distinction Award : Regulation 19.1.49 shall apply.
-Students shall require an average mark of at least 70% comprising marks all awarded at the first sitting, with no class marks below 60% 19.128.52 Merit Award : Regulation 19.1.49 shall apply.
+- 19.128.48 Degree of LLM: In order to qualify for the award of LLM in Human Rights Law, a candidate must have accumulated no fewer than 180 credits of which 60 must have been awarded in respect of the dissertation. - 19.128.49 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Human Rights Law, a candidate must have accumulated no fewer than 120 credits from the taught classes of the course. - 19.128.50 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Human Rights Law, a candidate must have accumulated no fewer than 60 credits from the taught classes of the course. - 19.128.51 Distinction Award: Regulation 19.1.49 shall apply.
+Students shall require an average mark of at least 70% comprising marks all awarded at the first sitting, with no class marks below 60% - 19.128.52 Merit Award: Regulation 19.1.49 shall apply.
 Students shall require an average mark of at least 60% comprising marks all awarded at the first sitting.

-19.128.53 to 19.128.60 (l Numbers not used) LLM in International Economic Law Postgraduate Diploma in International Economic Law Postgraduate Certificate in International Economic Law Postgraduate Diploma in International Economic Law 19.128.61 Postgraduate Diploma in International Economic Law Postgraduate Certificate in International Economic Law Course Regulations 19.128.61 19.128.62 Postgraduate Diploma in International Economic Law Postgraduate Certificate in International Economic Law Course Regulations [These regulations are to be read in conjunction with Regulation 19.1].
-Admission Postgraduate Diploma in International Economic Law Postgraduate Certificate in International Economic Law Course Regulations [These regulations are to be read in conjunction with Regulation 19.1].
-Admission Regulations 19.1.1 -19.1.4 shall apply.
-Duration of Study 19.128.62 Postgraduate Diploma in International Economic Law Postgraduate Certificate in International Economic Law Course Regulations [These regulations are to be read in conjunction with Regulation 19.1].
-Admission Regulations 19.1.1 -19.1.4 shall apply.
-Duration of Study Regulations 19.1.5 and 19.1.6 shall apply.
-Mode of Study
+LLM in International Economic Law Postgraduate Diploma in International Economic Law Postgraduate Certificate in International Economic Law

+[These regulations are to be read in conjunction with Regulation 19.1].

+19.128.61 Regulations 19.1.1 -19.1.4 shall apply.